-Proposal Title: A K2 planet search around APACHE M dwarf targets in the era of Gaia Proposers: M. Damasso, P. Giacobbe, A. Sozzetti (INAF-OATo, Italy)
+Proposal Title: A K2 transiting planet search around bright M stars in the era of Gaia Proposers: M. Damasso, P. Giacobbe, A. Sozzetti (INAF-OATo, Italy)

-We propose to use K2 in long-cadence mode to monitor photometrically 118 bright (V < 14.5) M0-M5 dwarfs in the field of observing campaign 0.
-The sample is under monitoring by the APACHE ground-based transiting planet search survey (Sozzetti et al. 2013).
+We propose to use K2 in long-cadence mode to monitor photometrically 47 bright (Kp < 13.5) M0-M5 dwarfs in the field of observing campaign 1, following our initial proposal for the engineering campaign 0.
+The sample is partly under monitoring by the APACHE ground-based transiting planet search survey (Sozzetti et al. 2013).
 The stars have been selected from two source catalogues accurately devised to represent an almost complete collection of nearby, bright M dwarfs (Lépine et al. 2011, Frith et al. 2013).
 This selection thus ensures a reliable spectral classification of the proposed stars.
+For the subsequent fields we will submit similarly sized numbers of objects.

-The scientific motivation of our proposal is twofold.
+The scientific motivation of our proposal is threefold.
 First, bright M dwarfs represent one of the most valuable opportunity to search for possibly habitable planets, especially taking into consideration the K2 83-days campaign concept.
 Planets in the habitable zone of early to mid-M dwarfs are expected to have orbital periods of the order of up to several weeks, thus allowing for multiple transits to be observed by K2 during Campaign 0.
 With an estimated 0.1 mmag precision at 12th mag in the Kepler bandpass, K2 will be uniformly sensitive to 1.5-2 Earth-radius planets around the sample, nicely complementing the APACHE survey sensitivity to 2-4 Earth-radii planets.
-Based on the Dressing & Charbonneau (2013) results, we expect ~2 transiting planets to be uncovered by K2 in this regime of radii.
+Based on the Dressing & Charbonneau (2013) results, we expect ~1 transiting planet to be uncovered by K2 in this regime of radii.